andyshora/angular-image-crop/README.md

 # Features

-* Touch support, swipe to move and double-touch gesture to zoom  - see known issues
+* Touch support, swipe to move and drag handle to zoom  - see known issues
 * Add any image file from your device/machine
 * Output as a base64-encoded data uri
 * Uses HTML5 Canvas to display image in a flexible context, to allow dragging and zooming.
 * Note that regardless of the shape of the cropping guideline, resulting images will be square.
 For example, using the 'circle' shape parameter will show a circular guide, but the resulting images will have to be masked when rendering to the user.

 # Browser Support
-* IE10+, Android 3+, iOS 6+
+* IE10+, Android 3+, iOS 6+, basically all modern browsers!

 # Usage

 1. Include the directive
 2. Include the stylesheet
-3. Initiatlise directive [see standalone JSBin](http://jsbin.com/yecaf/1/edit?javascript,output) for example code.
+3. Initiatlise the directive [see standalone JSBin](http://jsbin.com/yecaf/1/edit?javascript,output) for example code.

 ## Parameters